ibm-ecosystem-engineering/Watson-Speech/Text To Speech/Text-to-Speech-Tutorial.md

 ### 2. Watson Text to Speech Analysis

 #### Step 1.
 Data Loading and Pre-processing on Text
-Watson Text to Speech offers so-called parameters for various text-to-speech synthesis for an entire request rate_percentage, pitch_percentage, and spell_out_mode.
+Watson Text to Speech offers so-called parameters for various text-to-speech synthesis for an entire request rate_percentage, pitch_percentage, and spell_out_mode.By using these parameters we can modify the output of audio.

 1. Import and initialize some helper libs that are used throughout the tutorial.